Niacinamide for Body Skin: Everything You Need to Know

 4. Regulates Oil Production

-This surprises people — niacinamide is hydrating, yet it also helps regulate sebum (oil) production.
+Niacinamide is hydrating, yet it also helps regulate sebum (oil) production.
 This makes it excellent for body acne on the back or chest, where excess oil combined with dead skin cells leads to breakouts.
 It normalises the skin without drying it out.

 5. Improves Skin Texture and Smoothness